-Important: This guide has been archived.
-While the content in this guide is still valid for the products and versions listed in the document, it is no longer being updated and may refer to F5 or third party products or versions that have reached end-of-life or end-of-support.
-For a list of current guides, see https://f5.com/solutions/deployment-guides.
+IMPORTANT: This guide has been archived.
+While the content in this guide is still valid for the products and version listed in the document, it is no longer being updated and may refer to F5 or 3rd party products or versions that have reached end-of-life or end-of-support.
+See https://support.f5.com/csp/article/K11163 for more information.